Working abroad with a Dutch diploma

 Do you want to use a Dutch diploma to work in a country within the EU or in Norway, Iceland, Liechtenstein or Switzerland?
 Look up if your profession is a in the country in question:

-- If your profession is in the overview under ‘In the host country’, it is a regulated profession in that country.
+- Is your profession listed under ‘In the host country?
+In that case, it is a regulated profession in that country.

-- If your profession is not in this overview, it probably is not regulated in that country.
+- Instead, does it say 'This profession is not regulated in the country you want to practice' under 'In the host country'?
+In that case, the profession probably is not regulated in that country.
 If you are not sure, contact the national authority.

 If a profession is regulated, this means you must meet certain requirements to be able to exercise the profession.
 The requirements for a regulated profession are described in the country’s laws.
 In every country there is an organisation for every regulated profession that verifies whether you meet the requirements.
 This kind of organisation is referred to as a ‘competent authority’.